 Reinvest and Rebuild the Federal Acquisition Workforce

-- About one federal acquisition professional in eight already is eligible to retire, and that will rise to more than half the workforce by 2016.
-The average retirement eligibility for contracting professionals will increase from 29 percent in FY 2011 to 50 percent in FY 2016.
+- About half of the federal acquisition professional is eligible to retire.
+The average retirement eligibility for contracting professionals increased from 29 percent in FY 2011 to 50 percent in FY 2016.
 Although the federal agencies have a variety of tools to help recruit and retain older workers, the agencies have not always been aware of the full range of options.
 Recruitment, retention and training of the government workforce should be a high priority for both government and industry.

 - An Understaffed Federal Acquisition Workforce Has Put Pressure On An Already Challenging Procurement Environment.The shrinking acquisition workforce is an ongoing problem and will exacerbate as the number of procurements continues to grow.
 According to the Government Accountability Office, the government bought $400 billion in goods and services in fiscal 2006 with only 20,000 contracting specialists in the workforce.